A Stunning Cold Peanut Noodle Salad

 Add the garnishing before serving.

-And your salad is ready to devour.
+And the Asian style Peanut Noodle Salad is ready to devour.

 Healthy, nutritious and yummy.
 Now those are words one doesn’t often hear together.